Download your FREE copy of Food in the Bible!

 But ten men who were found among them said to Ishmael, "Do not put us to death; for we have stores of wheat, barley, oil, and honey hidden in the field."
 So he refrained and did not put them to death along with their companions.
 Jeremiah 41:8

 With all this talk about food in the Bible, it is beautiful to know that the Bible is like a cookbook.
 A cookbook written by God.
 In fact, the list of food you are about to read down below is all mentioned in the Bible.
 It would be good to check out the Bible verses indicated as a supplement to the information you would receive in the next sections.

 These are the best foods in the Bible to eat, specifically fruits and vegetables that are from an organic source.
 You can find these at the farmer’s market, and it would be good to know how to pick out the ones that are the best quality and free from GMO.

 Personally, I use a Produce Shopping card and a GMO card that guide me when buying the best fresh produce at the store.
-With several companies spraying their crops with pesticides and other toxic elements, you need to be vigilant and well-informed about businesses that you can really trust when it comes to buying non-GMO and all-organic products.
+With most conventional farms spraying their crops with pesticides and other toxic elements, it is best to be vigilant and well-informed about businesses to trust when it comes to buying non-GMO and all-organic products.

 Genesis 25:34, Numbers 11:5, Numbers 13:23, Deuteronomy 23:24, Deuteronomy 28:40, 2 Samuel 16:1–2